nirow1010/Devour-the-Earth/README.md

 ## Technical Limitations

-Unfortunately, the electric enemy, which uses
+Unfortunately, the electric orb of the electric enemy, which uses SFX, is not visible in the WebGL build (itch.io website) due to an internal issue.
+Although our team included the WebGL version for convenience, we highly recommend downloading the Unity build (execution) file from the download section at the bottom of the itch.io website.

 ## Special Thanks to:
 - Foozle - Itch.io - Void ship collection